SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/07-TroubleShooting.md

 <br/>
 <br/>
 <h3> condor_ssh_to_job </h3>
-This command allows the user to *ssh* on the compute node where the job is running.
-Once the command is run, the user will be in the job's working directory and can examine the job's environment and run commands.
+This command allows you to *ssh* to the compute node where the job is running.
+After running condor_ssh_to_job, you will be connected to the remote system, and you will be able to use normal shell commands to investigate your job.

 ~~~
 condor_ssh_to_job JOB-ID